-You often hear people cite “a boat is a hole in the water into which you pour your money”; a depressing maxim and a discouraging misconception missing the point that a boat is a vessel for priceless experiences as well as a place to live.
+You often hear people cite “a boat is a hole in the water into which you pour your money”; a depressing maxim and a discouraging misconception missing the point that a sailboat is a vessel for priceless experiences as well as a place to live.
 If you feel like your boat is a bottomless pit just swallowing up your money, you either have the wrong boat or you are doing something terribly wrong.

 But that said, boats do need a lot of attention and work, salt water is a ruthless destroyer of pretty much any material, and developing problems must be dealt with immediately before they turn into major problems.

-Boats are as diverse as the people who sail them, also when it comes to endurance, some boats are built paper thin with the intention of providing light and cheap solutions for casual bay sailors, and others are built to be indestructible to withstand the labors of ice-breaking.
+Sailboats are as diverse as the people who sail them, also when it comes to endurance, some boats are built paper thin with the intention of providing light and cheap solutions for casual bay sailors, and others are built to be indestructible to withstand the labors of ice-breaking.

 And just to set the tone, one witty sailor once said: “Keep the water out and the mast up, and the rest is a luxury”

 So, starting with the most important point: “Keep the water out” let’s talk hull construction.